WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 2.10

-Provides you read-only access to the underlying Git repository using HTTPS.
+Provides you read-only access to the underlying Git repository using HTTP(S).

 Installation
 ++++++++++++